This page is in development. Please check back soon for updates.

 These three maps can be freely downloaded in digital form as a 5 km resolution grid (xyz tab-delimited text file), which can be used in GIS.
 They are also available as high resolution PDF files.
 Download the Africa groundwater maps here.

 More information on these Africa-wide maps can be seen in these documents:

 MacDonald, A M, Bonsor, H C, Ó Dochartaigh, B É, and Taylor, R G. 2012.
 Quantitative maps of groundwater resources in Africa.
 Environmental Research Letters, 7 (2), 024009.
 10.1088/1748-9326/7/2/024009

 MacDonald, A M, Ó Dochartaigh, B É, Bonsor, H C, Davies, J, and Key, R. 2010.
 Developing quantitative aquifer maps for Africa.
 British Geological Survey Internal Report, IR/10/103.

-The hydrogeology map of Africa described above was used as the basis for producing a hydrogeology map for each country in Africa for this Atlas.
-For some countries, the country map was extracted from the Africa-wide map with no further modifications.
-For some other countries, further modifications have been made to better represent the hydrogeology at a national scale.
+Hydrogeology maps have been produced for each country in Africa.
+For some countries, the country map has been produced from the Africa-wide hydrogeology map with no further modifications.
+For others, further modifications have been made that better represent the hydrogeology at a national scale.
 These modifications were made in collaboration with the co-authors of the relevant country pages, who are experts in the hydrogeology of the respective countries.